chirag14252/Stazi-Tech-Ltd/README.md

 Assignment1 : Seller's App

-To run the project in local Server,follow these steps:
-1- npm i
+To run the project in local Server,follow these steps:\n 1- npm i
 2- cd src >> cd json >> json-server --watch vehicles.json (APIs will be generated with http://localhost:3000/vehicles)
 3- run  "npm run dev" in other terminal.